colelawrence/decipad/apps/docs/docs/integrations/21-SQL.md

 ## Database Connections

 To create a SQL integration, you first need to set up a database connection on the workspace level.
-To do this, go to your workspace and select "Data Connections" from the sidebar menu.
+To do this, go to your workspace and select "Integration Settings" from the sidebar menu.
 After configuring and saving your connection, it will the be available for querying in all notebooks in your workspace.

 ## Querying Data in a Notebook